theramiyer/blog/content/post/2021/enjoy-your-life-with-covid-19.md

 The easiest way to prevent infection and protecting others apart from ourselves is wearing a mask.

 Remember, this is science.
 Science works on evidence.
 And observations and protocols may change based on new evidence.
-The doctor is right in that the virus is not airborne in the sense of getting carried around to long distances.
-If you hear Dr Rakesh Mishra in the video above, he says that those performing the experiment could detect the virus as far as 20 feet from the subject in a closed room.
-But was this virus viable?
-May be.
+What the doctor means by “not airborne” is that the virus does not get carried around to long distances and remain viable.
+If you hear Dr Rakesh Mishra in the video above, he says that those performing the experiment could “detect the virus as far as 20 feet from the subject in a closed room”.
 Does this mean the virus is airborne?
 Technically, yes.
 Practically, it depends on the environment.

-Listen to the doctor’s more recent advice:
+Take the doctor’s more recent advice instead:

 {{< tweet 1383718885040410628 >}}